erramirez/r4bs/README.md

 * 8:45 - 9:00: GETTING STARTED WITH R
   * R
   * RStudio
-  * R Basics (Vectors, DataFrames, and Lists.
+  * R Basics (Vectors, Data Frames, and Lists.
 Oh My!)
   * Packages
   * Intro to the Tidyverse & the Magic %>%